adnammit/movieAppV1/README.md

 * how much do we want to rely on imdb? should we store anything other than imdb id?
     - more robust to store the info (title, genre, year, etc) but not necessary
     - if we store it (or don't), we can write a script to get data from imdb and update values in db
+* simplify error/loading state -- have appModule do it all, or does filter need it?